Abhishek-2416/Foundry-Simple-Storage/Notes/Deploying To a local Blockchain.md

 As we can see here the gas value is 0x714e1 which is in hexadecimal so this is easiest method to convert this hexadecimal value
 In cli type

-** cast --to-base 0x714e1 dec this will convert hexadecimal to decimal so we get 464097
+**cast --to-base 0x714e1 dec this will convert hexadecimal to decimal so we get 464097**

+3. To deploy the contract without revealing the private key

+   - First we need to use the command **cast wallet import defaultKey --interactive** Here then we need to enter the private key and the password
+   - Then to use the private key secretly without revealing anything we need to type
+   - **forge script script/DeploySimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --account defaultKey --sender 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266       --broadcast -vvvv**
+   -